 - Medical advances mean that more diseases/health problems can be treated.
 But, these treatments are increasingly expensive.

 - Increased life expectancy has increased the number of old age pensioners who are much more likely to require expensive health care.

 - Highest public priority.
 Health care is frequently cited, by voters as the most important aspect of government spending.
 The NHS has become a protected department with all political parties aware of the political support for NHS spending.

-- Patients greater expectations of health care.
-With rising incomes, improved technology and the internet, we become more aware of health care possibilities.
+- Patients have greater expectations of health care.
+With rising incomes, improved technology and the internet, we become more aware of healthcare possibilities.
 Increasingly knowledgeable patients will want the best treatment, even if very expensive.
-We could easily identify health care as a luxury good, as incomes rise, people are willing to spend a higher % of their income on health care (or in the case of government, devote a higher percentage of tax revenues on health care.)
+We could easily identify health care as a luxury good, as incomes rise, people are willing to spend a higher % of their income on health care (or in the case of the government, devote a higher percentage of tax revenues on health care.)